dfelinto/blender-manual/manual/render/engines/yafray.rst

 XML
-   This button, if pressed, will export your scene to a .xml file in your system's 'tmp' directory before Yafray renders it.
+   This button, if pressed, will export your scene to a . xml file in your system's 'tmp' directory before Yafray renders it.
    Useful if you wish to make modifications to the XML file, or render the scene from a command line interface.
    Should you wish, however, to view Yafray's progress during a render in Blender's render window, it's better to unclick this button.
 AutoAA
    This option allows you to toggle between manual and automatic control of anti-aliasing options in the scene.
    Anti-aliasing is similar to Blender internals OSA, which in effect dictates the accuracy of the edges in the render.

-   In cases where you may need to manually control the anti-aliasing options (which becomes necessary if you wish to make use of Yafray's depth-of-field option), it's useful to remember that increasing the amount of samples per pass will increase the accuracy of the edges in the final render; decreasing the amount of samples per pass will, as you'd expect, decrease the accuracy, causing edges in the scene to seem rough and jagged.
+   In cases where you may need to manually control the anti-aliasing options (which becomes necessary if you wish to make use of Yafray's depth-of-field option), it's useful to remember that increasing the amount of samples per pass will increase the accuracy of the edges in the final render;
+   decreasing the amount of samples per pass will, as you'd expect, decrease the accuracy, causing edges in the scene to seem rough and jagged.
 Proc.
    This option allows you to select the number of processors Yafray is allowed to make use of.
    For those of us who aren't lucky enough to have multiple processors, it's best to leave this option as its default.
 Gam.
    This option allows for manual correction of gamma values in the scene.
 The default (1) turns this option off.

 Exp.
    This option allows for manual adjustment of exposure levels in the scene.
    A more in-depth explanation of this option will come later.

 Global Illumination